awlsring/cdk-ans/packages/cdk-ans/API.md

 - *Type:* string
 - *Default:* the construct's id

-The identifier of the host on syntesis.
+The identifier of the host on synthesis.

 ---